It's like she's a Barbie with two perfect Kens

 10. Alice and Bob are in a relationship, but Bob is attracted to Charlie.
 How sympathetically Bob is played depends on their gender.
 Similar to Type 4, but with a different point of view.

 Anime and Manga

-- Maison Ikkoku: Kozue (A) is dating Godai (B) who is two wishy-washy to break up with her, while he pines over Kyoko (C).
+- Maison Ikkoku: Kozue (A) is dating Godai (B) who is too wishy-washy to break up with her, while he pines over Kyoko (C).

-- The last major conflict of the series to be resolved is that Kyoko is B to Godai's A and her late husband Soichiro's C. In a Crowning Moment of Heartwarming Godai decides it's Type 8.
+- The last major conflict of the series to be resolved is that Kyoko is B to Godai's A and her late husband Soichiro's C. Godai decides it's Type 8.

 - School Days starts out like this.
 Makoto and Sekai are childhood friends, and Makoto has a crush on Kotonoha.
 (And Sekai has a secret crush on Makoto.)
 Sekai helps Makoto and Kotohona get together, turning it into a Type 7 or 8 depending on how you want to interpret Sekai and Kotohona's relationship.
 When Sekai and Makoto take their relationship to another level, however, things go bad and then get worse.
 Much, much worse.

 - Vampire Knight Yuki (B) chooses Kaname (A), but admits to still having feelings for Zero (C).
 Could also be a number seven, if Zero (still) feels the same about Yuki.